MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-index-synonym.md

 Synonyms map equivalent terms that implicitly expand the scope of a query, without users having to know canonical terms.
 For example, given an entity with a string attribute "pet_type" having the canonical value of "canine" we could define the synonyms "dog" and "puppy" which would allow queries containing any of the terms "canine", "dog" or "puppy" to match the entity.

+## Synonym data file format

-Synonym maps are defined on a per-attribute basis, with the "synonyms" value representing a separate mapping file.
-The mapping file is simply a list of string tuples, with the first item representing a canonical value the second item a synonymous value:
+Synonyms are defined on a per-entity attribute basis, with the schema attribute "synonyms" value representing the name of the synonym data file.
+The data file is simply a list of string tuples, with the first item representing a canonical value the second item a synonymous value:

 ``` JSON
 ["canonical_value1", "synonymous_value1"]